Our St. Expedite of Hoodoo & Voodoo

 In Voodoo, particularly in Haiti, the representation of St. Expedite is often associated to “Baron La Croix” or commonly known as “Baron Lakwa”.
 Baron Lakwa is the Lao spirit of death and sexuality.
 He serves an important function as he reminds his followers that life is meant to be enjoyed.
 Similar to Eshu, he represents the doorway between the material world and the land of the dead and he is known for his sense of humor.
 In New Orleans Voodoo, St. Expedite is associated to Baron Samedi also associated to death and is considered to be the eldest of all the Lao.
 He too stands at the crossroads and is often portrayed as a tall man who is exceptionally handsome with a skull like face.

 When it comes to Hoodoo, Saint Expedite is frequently petitioned as he is known for bringing luck quickly.
 He is also known to aid in gambling and his image can often be seen on particular gaming amulets.
-The customary offering is to leave him a fresh glass of water (Florida water works great too), traditional pound cake and fresh flowers.
+The customary luck spell offering to St. Expedite is to leave him a fresh glass of water (Florida water works great too), traditional pound cake and fresh flowers.
 The 4/6 domino can also be revered and placed on his altar and then carried within one’s pocket for good luck.

 St Expedite is known to aid those who are being persecuted.
 He is a fantastic Saint to work with when one finds themselves in a crunch, has an onslaught of legal problems or simply needs fast cash.
 I consider him the emergency Saint as he is known to help when crisis hits hard and one needs a interceding right away.